coderste/python-cs/README.md

 | Name                      | Questions | Correct | Percentage |
 | ------------------------- | --------- | ------- | ---------- |
 | Creating Python List Quiz | 9         | 7       | 77%        |

+### NOTES.md files

+I leave some NOTES.md files in some folders to help jog my memory in the future on certain lessons on the course I might forget